jesper-olsen/lunar_lander/README.md

-# Lunar Lander: Manual & Evolutionary Autopilot
+# Lunar Lander

-A Rust-based Lunar Lander game based on the 1970s classic text game [rocket](rocket.bas).
-Originally written by Jim Storer in 1969 and later popularized by David Ahl's *BASIC Computer Games* (1978) [1], this project rewrites the game with a decoupled physics engine to support AI training.
+A Rust implementation of the classic text-based Lunar Lander game, based on [rocket.bas](rocket.bas).
+The original program was written by Jim Storer in 1969 and later popularized by David Ahl's BASIC Computer Games (1978).

-It features both a playable interactive terminal game and an automated genetic algorithm.
+This project preserves the original gameplay while introducing a decoupled physics engine and an evolutionary autopilot powered by a genetic algorithm.

-The mathematical theory for genetic algorithms did exist in the 1970s [2], but it was not part of the original Lunar Lander concept.
-It would have taken days to run on a maxed out Apple II with 48KB and caused out-of-memory error on more common 4KB systems.
-Today, however, a perfect landing sequence can be evolved in a fraction of a second on a modern Macbook.
+Although the mathematical foundations of genetic algorithms already existed in the 1970s, they were not part of the original Lunar Lander implementation.
+Running an evolutionary search on the small home computers of the era would have been impractical due to their limited memory and processing power.
+Today, a perfect landing sequence can be evolved in a fraction of a second on a modern MacBook.

 ## Features

-* **Classic Interactive Gameplay:** Take manual control of the Apollo descent engine 1000 feet above the lunar surface.
-Balance your fuel and velocity to avoid a catastrophic crash.
+* **Classic Interactive Gameplay:** Balance fuel burn and velocity to avoid crashing into the surface.
-* **Evolutionary Autopilot:** Watch a genetic algorithm train a population of flight plans.
-It scores trajectories based on impact velocity and fuel conservation, mutating the best survivors over generations until it discovers a perfect landing sequence.
+* **Evolutionary Autopilot:** Let the solver find a perfect landing sequence.
 * **Decoupled Physics Engine:** Core mechanics (gravity, thrust, fuel consumption, and fractional-second touchdown calculations) are isolated in a reusable library.

-## Prequisites
+## Prerequisites

 Get [Rust](https://rust-lang.org/tools/install/)